ciprutdavid/all_epsilon/README.tex.md

-# Fuzzy \texttt{(ST)}^2 Algorithm
+# Fuzzy $\texttt{(ST)}^{2}$ Algorithm

-# all_epsilon
-An implementation of algorithms and baselines for "[Finding all epsilon good arms in stochastic bandits](https://arxiv.org/abs/2006.08850)" by Mason et al.

-The drug discovery folder contains data and code for methods used for the cancer experiment.
-The New Yorker folder contains the same for the New Yorker Dataset.
-Lastly, the simulations folder contains comparisons between the methods on simulated data.
+In this project we have implemented a new algorithm for the all epsilon good arms problem in the stochastic MAB setting.
+The implementation is based on @blakemas's implementation of the Finding all epsilon good arms which can be found in https://github.com/blakemas/all_epsilon.

 ### Dependencies:
 Numpy, Pandas